 Birgitte Due Madsen: SOLID VOIDS was a result of repeated experiments over time, making a series of objects from gypsum – a material I have specialized in and learned to love during my education as a ceramist and designer.
 Normally gypsum is a sketching material intermediating different processes before a work is made in marble or other solid materials.
-Instead, this was studies made on the premises of the material; since plaster is a fluid material I choose to work on the premises of this quality or capacity shaping in molds, carving and casting geometrical forms by hand in an ongoing study of positive, negative and hollow spaces.
+Instead, these were studies made on the premises of the material; since plaster is a fluid material I choose to work on the premises of this quality or capacity shaping in molds, carving, and casting geometrical forms by hand in an ongoing study of positive, negative and hollow spaces.

 Touch and Interaction

-Birgitte Due Madsen: A good skilled work invites you to interact with the subject.
-I feel very pleased to master a material that invites to a following touch.
+Birgitte Due Madsen: Good skilled work invites you to interact with the subject.
+I feel very pleased to master a material that invites the following touch.
 Contact with gypsum as an exhibited material is rare since it is considered a sketching material and not the final expression.
 It surprises and attracts with its soft surface and deep reflections of light and shadow.
-I have always believed that high quality is a central value to beauty and skilled works.
+I have always believed that high quality is a central value to beauty and skilled work.
 It affects you physically and you respond to the gesture with your body.
 It’s an almost sensual play with the laws of attraction.
 If you touch the object you get a more sensible and sophisticated understanding of the craftsmanship behind as well as the beauty of the surface.
 The work is only as good as the next touch perceives.

-Birgitte Due Madsen: Everything has a history and is inscribed in historical contexts and classic disciplines that seems to offer so much more inspiration, matter, and content than a fleeting trend.
+Birgitte Due Madsen: Everything has a history and is inscribed in historical contexts and classic disciplines that seem to offer so much more inspiration, matter, and content than a fleeting trend.
 Life itself is transient.
 We are all based on historical records.
 A rediscovery of this in our own time intensifies our presence.
 If one goes into the basic principles of geometry the possibilities of form are endless.